TeamGadget-JP/Gadget_Entangle_for_Cascadeur_Blender/README.md

 - No warranty
 - Use at your own risk

-While I will do my best to address any bug reports and issues, please understand that my availability is irregular.
+While I will do my best to address any bug reports and issues, please understand that my availability is irregular.<br>
 Thank you for your patience and understanding.

 ---